PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 Much like the P5 tutorial, **I WILL NOT HELP YOU AT ALL UNLESS YOU FILL OUT THE [TROUBLESHOOTING FORM](https://github.com/PurpleHullPeas/MPMD-AutoBedLevel-Cal/blob/master/advanced/troubleshooting_form.md)**.
 As a matter of fact, you are on the advanced tutorial page now, so things get a little hairier, anyways.
 Things are not quite as cut-and-dry here, so you may have to do your own experimentation.

+## Known Issues

+1. Generic remark about this being a highly experimental sandbox type of script.
+There has been very little testing and results may vary.

+2. If for some reason you've made it this far and you're relying on the stock built-in stock firmware WiFi (not Octopi), then you might have trouble running the carbon paper test.
+Just print the [gcode file](https://drive.google.com/open?id=1ti26of-TKoAjkr2QLdoFnVoZAiNE0M7G), instead.

+3. Sometimes the G33 option(s) for aegean-odyssey's MPMD Marlin 1.X.X return a firmware error.
+This is not something that I have control over via the script.
+Either use a different calibration pattern or find an M665 combination that doesn't cause this error to appear.
+It might be as easy as changing M665 V.

 ## Recommended Hardware Upgrades/Alignments:

 Don't act surprised if you get terrible calibration results on a stock machine.
 Here are my recommended hardware alignments/calibrations/upgrades.